Forest swastika: Removal

 The Brandenburg state authorities, concerned about damage to the region's image and the possibility that the area would become a pilgrimage site for National Socialist supporters, attempted to destroy the design by removing 43 of the 100 larch trees in 1995.
 However, the figure remained discernible with the remaining 57 trees as well as some trees which had regrown, and in 2000 German tabloids published further aerial photographs showing the prominence of the swastika.
-By this time, ownership of around half the land on which the trees sat had been sold into private hands, but permission was gained to fell a further 25 trees on the government-owned area on December 1, 2000, and the image was largely obscured.
+By this time, ownership of around half the land on which the trees sat had been sold into private hands, but permission was gained to fell a further 25 trees on the government-owned area on 1 December 2000, and the image was largely obscured.

 Similar incidents

 In the late 1970s, American troops discovered a swastika along with the numbers "1933" planted in a similar style in Hesse.
 Who planted the trees is unknown.

-In September 2006 The New York Times reported on another forest swastika in Eki Naryn, Kyrgyzstan, positioned at 41.448°N 76.391°E on the edge of the Tian Shan Mountains.
+In September 2006, The New York Times reported on another (reversed) forest swastika in Eki Naryn, Kyrgyzstan, positioned at 41.448°N 76.391°E on the edge of the Tian Shan Mountains.
 The mirror-image fir tree swastika is about 200 m across.
 Myths and legends abound about how and when the swastika came to be planted in Soviet territory.

 A pine tree forest with the shape of the word "DVX" (Latin for duce) was planted in 1939 on Mount Giano (near Antrodoco, central Italy) to avoid landslides and is still in place.

+In the US state of Oregon, a smiley face was planted in 2011 using larch trees in a pine forest.
+It can be "spotted by drivers traveling on Oregon 18 between Grand Ronde and Willamina".